sasson-alt/UCSDBSasson/README.md

 These Beats allow us to collect the following information from each machine:

--_Filebeat collects changes from a filesystem to be stored as Apache logs -_Metricbeat collects system metrics and login attempts as logs -_Packetbeat collects packets that pass through NIC to generate a trace of all activity into a log or pcap
+-_Filebeat collects changes from a filesystem to be stored as Apache logs

+-_Metricbeat collects system metrics and login attempts as logs

+-_Packetbeat collects packets that pass through NIC to generate a trace of all activity into a log or pcap

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

 -_Copy the ansible-playbook file to the Jump Box Provisioner.

 -_Update the hosts file to include the IPs of the webservers we want modified.

 -_Run the playbook, and navigate to curl http://40.117.140.33:5601/app/kibana#/home to check that the installation worked as expected.

 - _Which file is the playbook?
 Where do you copy it?_

 -_pentest.yml is the playbook, you copy it to /etc/ansible/files once ansible is installed.

-- _Which file do you update to make Ansible run the playbook on a specific machine?
+-_Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_

 -_You would update the /etc/ansible/hosts , you would make a seperate 'hosts' group for [elkservers] as opposed to the filebeat install on [webservers]

 - _Which URL do you navigate to in order to check that the ELK server is running?